MonoGame/monogame.github.io/website/content/blog/2024-12-01-a-year-in-review.md

   * Smoother macOS installation support and Content Pipeline
   * The `MonoGame.Framework.Native` backend is going to be a principal focus.
 The plan is to allow the support of NativeAOT on all the platforms can which support it.
-  * Effect compiler refactored to support modern tools and additional shader stages.
+  * Effect compiler refactored to support modern tools.
   * Improved Content pipeline (Mr H / Harry, details)
     * Automating XNB builds to make using MGCB or the content editor optional, and adding content more easily to projects
   * New **DirectX 12** Desktop platform which shares code with Xbox (may replace DX9/DX11 at some point).